Minnesota Secretary Of State - I have a criminal record

 You cannot vote if...

-• you are currently incarcerated serving a felony sentence.
+• you are currently incarcerated serving a felony sentence in prison, jail, or (for federal felony sentences) residential reentry center.

 Not sure about your legal status?